tessG/Torsdagsopgaver5-OOP1/README.md

 ## Task 2: Composition
-2.a Create a Room.java class with the following fields (use appropriate types):
+2.a Create a Room.java class with the following fields (use appropriate types and make them private):
 - Walls.java
 - numberOfDoors
 - numberOfLamps